 There can be a variety of reasons behind a bout of constipation in dogs.
 What makes one dog constipated may have no effect on another.
 Identifying the reason(s) for constipation is the first step in selecting the right remedy.

-Quick takeaway: There can be a variety of reasons behind a bout of constipation in dogs, from dehydration to lack of dietary fiber.
-What makes one dog constipated may have no effect on another.
-Identifying the reason(s) for constipation is the first step in selecting the right remedy.
+Wondering what causes constipated in dogs?
+There are lots of reasons why a dog might become constipated, from dehydration to lack of dietary fiber.
+What makes one dog constipated may have no effect on another, so it’s really important to identify the correct reason(s) for constipation in dogs, as a first step in supporting healthy bowel movements.

 Dog constipation is one of those issues that can stress out the most diligent pet parent.
-In this article, we share common causes and symptoms of canine constipation, along with how and when to treat it at home.
+In this article, we share common causes of canine constipation.
 As always, it’s best to check with your veterinarian if you have any concerns or if your dog’s constipation lasts beyond 48 hours.

 Many different factors can contribute to constipation in dogs, and just like humans, no two pups are exactly the same.